 Want to get better at chess, improve your concentration and learn some tricks?
 Here’s a collection of hand-picked chess puzzles just for that.
 Most of the positions occurred during famous games between Grandmasters.

-Click on the “Play now” link or on the puzzle image to play and solve the puzzle online, or click on the Solution link for details about the puzzle and the players.
-From there you can select a FEN string and, if you have the full version of SparkChess, you can paste it in the Board Editor to play from that position.
+Click on any puzzle for details.
+From there you can solve the puzzle online or select its FEN string and, if you have the full version of SparkChess, paste it in the Board Editor to play from that position.
 All puzzles have solutions (hidden by default).
 Don’t forget to comment if you found an alternate (or better) solution!

 Use the links on the side (or at the bottom on mobile devices) to see more puzzles.